 My background is in Cloud enterprise software.
 I started my career working in another startup 11 years ago, that company built business process software for enterprise customers on the Salesforce platform and was eventually acquired by Salesforce (about a year after I joined).
 Since then, I’ve worked in the Salesforce ecosystem for more than 10 years.
 At Salesforce I led a team of technical and graphical pre-sales engineers.
 We were responsible for some of the most cutting edge mobile and cloud work that was presented to customers at that time.

-After Salesforce, I worked at a Salesforce consultancy building and leading their pre-sales team, that eventually got acquired by Accenture.
+After Salesforce, I worked at a Salesforce consultancy building and leading their pre-sales team, which eventually got acquired by Accenture.
 Following that, I worked at Vlocity which is another Salesforce partner that built vertical software for the Telco and Energy industries.
 There, I worked as the initial pre-sale architect in Europe and eventually I went on to work on the product team, becoming responsible for the general UI and UX strategy as well as our mobile retail applications for the communications and energy sectors.
 So, I guess in short, my career has really been built on Salesforce technology and developing products on it.

 I've always wanted to start my own company and my career has been about exploring the different facets of what it takes to build a successful startup company and grow it.
 I have good experience in the pre-sales, engineering, UI/UX and product development side of things which means I've got a really unique perspective that allows me to understand what it takes to bring a product to market successfully.

 Launching Aforza was really the next step in my career goals.
-I also thought it was a really great opportunity and a real gap in the market to build a vertical-specific software for the Consumer Goods industry.
+I also thought it was a really great opportunity and a real gap in the market to build vertical-specific software for the Consumer Goods industry.
 It was something that I think was missing from both the Salesforce ecosystem and also the software landscape as a whole.
 It's something that we really jumped on to beat everyone else to market in order to build these tools and these capabilities.

 I think product management is a really cool area to be in - I would say that because I’m in it!
-But, like I said, I've got a wide range of experience across different areas of business, but product management is a really unique area because it blends both technical skills with business skills and also utilises a graphic designers artistic skills.
+But, as I said, I've got a wide range of experience across different areas of business, but product management is a really unique area because it blends both technical skills with business skills and also utilises a graphic designers artistic skills.
 To be good at product management I feel like you really need to have an understanding of all three of those different areas.
 You need to understand what it takes to build something technically but also what it takes to make it look good.
-You also have to understand that everything you build needs to be relevant for the business that you're selling to and ultimately making successful.
+You also have to understand that everything you build needs to be relevant for the business that you're selling to and ultimately making it successful.

 There's a huge list of things about our product that excites me!
 I guess the first area is the ordering capability that we've built.
 We've made it really easy for a sales rep, or anyone really, to place an order for consumer goods products while you're both online and critically for Consumer Goods, when you're offline.
 There are many different facets to an order that you need to consider, such as making sure you have the correct products ready for distribution, checking that everything is priced correctly and ensuring that it's really easy to use.
 If the sales person doesn’t know how to use it in a couple of clicks, he's not going to use it.
 Lastly, it’s about making sure that it runs a hundred percent offline and it has penny perfect pricing.